Mazzer Mini A - Helpful Guide & Test

 Because in addition to the pretty “Mini A”, the interested customer will also find a no less beautiful “Mini B” on the shelves.
 The differences between the two are quickly dealt with:

 While the first series “B” attracted attention due to the imprecise adjustment of the grinding time using the potentiometer and was probably due to its niche existence, Mazzer presented the “Host” in Milan and “Sigep” in Rimini at the end of 2015 “Rinnovata B” in front.

-The 250 watt motor comes to life with a small push button behind the deposited filter holder.
-If desired, the user can quickly order some selected beans with the other free hand during the grinding process in the network.
+The 250-watt motor comes to life with a small push button behind the deposited filter holder.
+If desired, the user can quickly order some selected beans with the other free hand during the network’s grinding process.
 Not bad, right?

 Are you wondering how the machine distinguishes between one and two covers?

 Not at all.
 Pressing once corresponds to “singolare polvere di café”, pressing twice corresponds to “doppio polvere”.

 Speaking of Italian: Questo é tutto.
 Another and last difference between the “A” and “B” is the container lid.

 While a funky plastic lid still adorns the funnel despite the prettiness of the “B”,